MicrosoftDocs/sandbox/sandbox/functions-recipes/includes/http-accessing-querystrings.md

-## Accessing query string values in Http Triggers
+## Accessing query string values in HTTP Triggers

 When making HTTP requests, you have the ability of supplying additional parameters via a query string.
 These parameters can be retrieved to alter how the response is returned.